 Navarino bay and Voidokilia Beach.

 Navarino Bay or the bay of Pylos is the largest natural harbour in Peloponnese.
 The island of Sphacteria stands as a natural barrier in the bay against the open Ionian Sea.

 It is known for two impressive castles, its rich ancient history and two important naval battles.

 Since castles are close to each other, you can visit them in one day.
-And if you have time to visit wonderful Voidokilia beach and charming Pylos town, your day will be completely fulfilled with fantastic memories.
+And if you have time to visit wonderful Voidokilia beach and charming Pylos town, your day will be filled with fantastic memories.

 Pylos is a town in Messenia in the southwestern part of the Peloponnese.
 Historically it is also known as Navarino since it is situated in the bay of Navarino.

-It is about 50 km far from Kalamata, the second-most populous city on the Peloponnese peninsula.
+It is about 50 km away from Kalamata, the second-most populous city on the Peloponnese peninsula.
 During the summer season, there are many charters and scheduled flights from the airport in Kalamata to the major cities in Greece and from international destinations, as well.
 You can get there by car or by KTEL bus – it takes about 1 hour. and it is about 215 km from Athens.

 By the way, it is about 10 km far from Methoni Castle.

 A few words about Pylos’ history